 Still, the special didn't somehow make AIDS a popular topic for kids' TV.
 Why would it?
 "News that is news every day eventually stops being news and becomes fact," Ellerbee is fond of saying.

-The issue itself didn't disappear, but the news topic largely did, and today people get wackier ideas than ever about how a person gets HIV, as we saw recently when people thought a story about Eazy E getting deliberately infected during an acupuncture session was somehow more of a plausible theory than his history of promiscuous sex in the late 80s and earl 90s.
+The issue itself didn't disappear, but the news topic largely did, and today people get wackier ideas than ever about how a person gets HIV, as we saw recently when people thought a story about Eazy E getting deliberately infected during an acupuncture session was somehow more of a plausible theory than his history of promiscuous sex in the late 80s and early 90s.

 For my part, my uncle's partner died of AIDS four years after the special aired.
 It's hard to say what role Nickelodeon played in my reaction to his declining health, but I know his diagnosis never alienated me from him, and I'm certain I was never afraid of him.
 When I try to recall where I learned to respond that way, the only place that comes to mind is Nickelodeon.